mpetronc/German--Latin-translator-html-state-21.04.2021-/README.md

 A very basic German-to-Latin translator with a Roman-inspired web interface and a matching Python CLI prototype.

 This project is designed for short phrases, vocabulary demos, and playful presentation.
 It is rule-based, intentionally lightweight, and works best as a small demo rather than a full translation engine.
+It really isn't meant for deep work, it was moreso a way for me to practice coding, and to impress my latin professor :).

 ## What is included